Still Spirits Vodka Distiller's Yeast Pack x4 (to use with Potatoes) (shipping late May)|

 - OPTIONAL: Distiller’s Enzyme - Alpha-amylase 12g (Use this if you want the highest yield and omit this if you want the highest quality)

 Thoroughly clean your potatoes before dicing and placing in a large size pot for boiling (no need to peel).
 Add water to cover and boil for 15 minutes or until just soft enough to mash.
 (If you don’t have a large enough pot, you can split the potatoes between two smaller pots, splitting enzyme additions between pots).

 Once your potatoes are soft, turn off the heat and drain the water before mashing to achieve a smooth consistency.
 At this stage you should add more water and stir until you achieve a liquid consistency (but with a volume less than your final fermentation volume), then turn the heat back on.

-As your potato slurry is approaching the boil, add your Distiller’s Enzyme – High Temperature Alpha-Amylase and stir well to dissolve.
+As your potato slurry is approaching the boil, add your OPTIONAL Distiller’s Enzyme – Alpha-Amylase 12g and stir well to dissolve.
 Once boiling, turn down the heat and simmer for 30 minutes, stirring occasionally to avoid the mixture sticking, adding a little more water if necessary to retain the liquid consistency.

 After 30 minutes of simmering, turn off the heat, cover, and leave to stand for an hour while the enzyme liquefies the starch, stirring and checking temperature every 10 minutes.
 (Note that at this stage the starch slurry is open to microbial contamination, so ensure your thermometer and stirring spoon are sterilised before coming into contact with the liquid).